amy/elevatorSimulator/README.md

 ## Project Walkthrough

+This was my first time doing concurrent programming, so this was a fun exercise.

 ### Overview
 The main implementation of this simulation has 3 elevators and 4 requests.
 I also bound the elevator system to 10 floors.